piotr-yuxuan/slava/README.md

 system defines a `Serde` as from something to byte array, so it felt short.
 I didn't want to reinvent the wheel by creating my own serialiser and deserialiser from scratch so I chose to extend the Java `Serde` provided by Confluent.
-I just wrap it around Clojure <-> Java conversion system. `Serde` actually is an interface, so this custom implementation should play nice with other tools.
+I just wrap around it a Clojure
+<-> Java conversion system. `Serde` being an interface, this custom
+implementation should play nice with other tools.

 Schema resolution relies on schema registry but an Avro map can contain a key to point to specific schema.
 When relying on schema